rwxrob/notes/Fitness/Bike collection.md

 1. Swiss-side 26/28c, 63mm deep aero, tubeless (most of the year)
 2. Stock bontrager, 32c, tubeless (winter, slam them up)
-3. Maxxis rambler 40c, tubeless (light gravel)
+3. Maxxis rambler 38/40c, tubeless (light gravel)

+My Salsa Marrakesh (which I don't ride much any more because it is so slow) has two wheel sets:

+1. 38 Renee Herse slicks
+2. Vittoria Mescal 2.1

+I don't really have a Tour Divide bike mostly because I like to ride my bike and not push it up hills.
+I would likely never do Tour Divide and do the GDMBR instead